ADHD Assessments now available at Momwell!LEARN MORE

 As a recovering lifelong perfectionist and people-pleaser, I know the importance of confidence.
 It took me a long time to build my own, and it has become a priority for me to foster a sense of self-esteem and confidence for my boys.

-That’s something that is a passion for Dr. Vanessa.
+That’s something that is a passion for Dr. Lapointe.
 She was a high school dropout who struggled with depression, but knew she wanted to help support parents and their children.
 So she picked herself up, moved forward, and eventually became a psychologist, later transitioning into a full-time global parent educator.

 Her work centered on how to understand what makes humans tick, what role we play as parents in the nature vs. nurture debate, and how we can best support our kids so they can grow into the best version of themselves.

-Dr. Vanessa believes that the most challenging moments are often where growth and clarity eventually emerge.
+Dr. Lapointe believes that the most challenging moments are often where growth and clarity eventually emerge.
 She has dedicated herself to helping parents overcome their challenges and parent with confidence so they can raise their families in an empowered way.

 As part of her mission, her platform has partnered with Dove to create messages of confidence and self-esteem for parents and their kids.